Anyone who knows me knows I love Star Wars and was highly anticipating the new movies coming out.

 LACK OF ORIGINAL LOCALES

 The first thing that comes to mind when I think about The Force Awakens (TFA) is the lack of original locales.
 The movie starts out on a planet called Jakku.
 Cool, a new planet, right?
 You get to see new places and new aliens that you’ve never seen before!
 Is that what you’re thinking?
 Too bad, the joke’s on you.
 Want to know why?
-Because it looks just like Tatooine, except without all the cool stuff about Tatooine like Jawas and sandcrawlers and moisture farms and Hutts and seedy space ports and pod races.
+It looks just like Tatooine, except without all the cool stuff about Tatooine like Jawas and sandcrawlers and moisture farms and Hutts and seedy space ports and pod races.
 Think Tatooine, but with all the cool and interesting stuff about it absent.
 That’s Jakku.
 If I were to show a long-time Star Wars fan who hadn’t seen the new movie a Jakku scene in TFA and ask them what planet they think that scene takes place on, I can guarantee you they would say Tatooine.
 Creating another desert planet was pointless and added nothing to the movie because essentially, Jakku is pretty much indistinguishable from Tatooine, but without any of the stuff that makes Tatooine iconic and interesting.
 It’s bland, boring, and unoriginal.

 What about other locales?
 There really aren’t any.
 There are some scenes shot on a snowy Hoth-like location, some scenes on a foresty Endor-like location, but you’re not really told what planets they are or why they’re important.
 It felt like they were trying to fit in as many nods and elbow-nudges from the original trilogy as they could, but you’re left guessing why these places are important during the short time the characters are there.
 This leads to the next disappointment about TFA: